Coloby/quartz_notes/quartz_content/PublicNotes/Retrieval - Revision techniques.md

 		- Sporadically needed with great encoding
 		- Fights the decay of the forgetting curve trough [[Retrieval - Revision techniques]]
 	- [[Interleaving]]

+	-
+	- Less effective
+		- teach based
+			- Critiques
+				- need to find someone
+				- doesn't tell you HOW to simplify
+					- you'll intuitively learn something but not much other than that
+					- like giving you the rules of the game and hoping you'll win without any strat
+					- just study principles behind simplifying stuff
+				- not aligned enough to the main purpose
+					- which is often to solve a problem, not just memorize stuff
+				- risk to oversimplify
 			- wPw - Whole part whole - teach by reverse engineering
 				1. Reveal the final result
 				2. Disectionate it to understand how the components relate to each other to embody the final result
 				3. Make the final product again
 			- Feyman method - teach info in a simple manner
 				1. Explain to someone in the most simple way
 				2. Identify what you can't explain and learn it again
 				3. Repeat until you gain a simple but complete explanation
-	- Free recall - trying to recall info without peeking [fonte](https://youtu.be/evIuDvQDDSY?t=38) -
+		- Free recall - trying to recall info without peeking [fonte](https://youtu.be/evIuDvQDDSY?t=38)
-	- Less effective
 		1. Active recall - to me, free recall is better :|
 			- what? trying to recall info without peeking but with prompts
 			- often paired w flashcards